Variadic template

-In computer programming, variadic templates are templates that take a variable number of arguments.
+In computer programming, variadic templates or variation generics are templates that take a variable number of type parameters.
+They exist in several programming languages and are used for the creation of type-safe generics with a variable number of types.
+They are somewhat similar in nature to variadic functions or variadic macros.

 Variadic templates are supported by C++ (since the C++11 standard), and the D programming language.
+While other languages, such as Java or C# offer support for type-safe variadic functions, they do not offer the variadic generics support like that of C++ and D.

 C++

+Prior to the introduction of variadic templates to C++, variadic functions could only be implemented using va_list or variadic macros from C, which lack type safety.
 The variadic template feature of C++ was designed by Douglas Gregor and Jaakko Järvi and was later standardized in C++11.
 Prior to C++11, templates (classes and functions) could only take a fixed number of arguments, which had to be specified when a template was first declared.
 C++11 allows template definitions to take an arbitrary number of arguments of any type.
+Thus, the only way to get type-safe variadic functions is thus through variadic templates over functions, as C++ lacks non-templated variadic functions like those of Java and C#.